Attention: service-driven people who want to help end homelessness

 Fundraising Coordinator – Once the prototypes have been built and tested, we will need to seek funding.
 We’d like to put together a funding plan in the meantime.

-Volunteer Coordinator – Volunteers are at the heart of any Rotary project.
+Volunteer Coordinator – Volunteers are at the heart of any project.
 We wish to enlist volunteers in many organizations and make this a community-driven project.
+It began as a Rotary service project and grew into its own 501(c)3.

 Communications Coordinator – As we move forward, we need somebody to help us communicate our project progress, develop our branding, and showcasing our achievements.